 The symptoms can cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

-Note: Because the criteria for major depressive episode include four symptoms that are absent from the symptom list for persistent depressive disorder (dysthymia), a very limited number of individuals will have depressive symptoms that have persisted longer than 2 years but will not meet the criteria for persistent depressive disorder.
+Note: Because the criteria for major depressive episode include four symptoms that are absent from the symptom list for persistent depressive disorder (dysthymia), a very limited number of individuals will have depressive symptoms that have persisted longer than two years but will not meet the criteria for persistent depressive disorder.
 If the full criteria for major depressive episode have been met at some point during the current episode of illness, they should be given a diagnosis of major depressive disorder.
 Otherwise a diagnosis of other specified depressive disorder or unspecified depressive disorder is warranted.